mr-teslaa/nextjs-lucia-google-oauth/README.md

 ## 👨‍💻 About Me

 Hey there!
-I'm **Hossain Foysal**, the creator of this project.
+I'm **Hossain Foysal**.
 I'm a Full-Stack AI Engineer, App Developer, and Cybersecurity Researcher with a passion for building innovative and secure applications.
 With over 7 years of experience and more than 113 projects under my belt, I'm always looking for new challenges and opportunities to learn.

 I'm proficient in a wide range of technologies, including Next.js, React, Django, Flutter, and more.
 I'm also deeply interested in cybersecurity and enjoy the challenge of making applications as secure as possible.